-Samantha and her 10-year-old daughter Cassie are in a terrible car accident, which Samantha survives with barely a few scratches, but Cassie is seriously injured and is bed-ridden.
+Samantha and her 10-year-old daughter Cassie are in a terrible car accident, which Samantha survives with barely a few scratches, but Cassie is seriously injured and is bedridden.
 To make matters worse, Sam and her husband Tom, who already did not have the best relationship in the world, are further distanced after the accident.

 To give herself time to work on her strained marriage, Sam hires a full-time live-in caregiver for Cassie.
 But the new nurse is Margaret, a woman who believes that she is Cassie’s birth mother and will stop at nothing to claim Cassie as her own biological daughter.

 No, ‘Dying For a Daughter’ is not based on any true story.
-Although we couldn’t find any real case wherein a homicidal birth mother posed as house help to kidnap her child from the adoptive parents, we did find numerous cases of child abduction wherein babies in their infancy were stolen from the hospital, within hours to a few days of their birth.
+Although we couldn’t find any real case wherein a homicidal birth mother posed as house help to kidnap her child from the adoptive parents, we did find numerous cases of child abduction wherein babies in their infancy were stolen from the hospital within hours to a few days of their birth.
 In some cases, the babies were reunited with their biological parents years later after they had grown up, raised by their kidnappers.
 Here are a few examples!

-In April 1997, a South African woman, Zephany Nurs, was kidnapped as a new-born baby from the hospital by a woman posing as a nurse.
+In April 1997, a South African woman, Zephany Nurs, was kidnapped as a newborn baby from the hospital by a woman posing as a nurse.
 She was raised by the very woman who had abducted her, and seventeen years later, in a twist of fate, Zephany ended up at the same school as her biological sister, who is four years her junior.
 The girls immediately formed a friendship.
 The younger girl told her parents that their friends at school always commented on the striking physical similarities between her and Zephany.

 Therefore, her parents asked to meet the older girl.
 They also felt, looking at her, that she was the same baby who was stolen from them years ago and contacted the investigating authorities.
 When the fake parents of Zephany failed to provide a birth certificate for her, the authorities proceeded to perform DNA tests, which confirmed her actual parentage and reunited the Nurse family with their long-lost daughter.

-Another incident is the kidnapping of Kamiyah Mobley in 1998, who was also taken from the hospital as a new-born infant.
+Another incident is the kidnapping of Kamiyah Mobley in 1998, who was also taken from the hospital as a newborn infant.
 The perpetrator, Gloria Williams, confessed to kidnapping Kamiyah from a Jacksonville hospital in 1998, scared that she would never be able to have a child after suffering multiple miscarriages.
 So she chose the path seldom taken and sucked all the happiness out of the lives of Kamiyah’s biological parents.

 We also found the story of Carlina White quite fascinating.
 At the age of 23, Carlina White (raised as Nejdra “Netty” Nance) wanted to get health insurance for herself and her baby daughter, so she asked her mother for her birth certificate.
 Her mother, Annugetta “Ann” Pettway, was unable to provide an authentic birth certificate, which led to Carlina confronting her mother.

-Carlina had started suspecting that Ann was not really her mother ever since she had been a teenager, so the truth of her kidnapping did not come as a shock to her.
+Carlina had started suspecting that Ann was not really her mother ever since she was a teenager, so the truth of her kidnapping did not come as a shock to her.
 In the end, Ann received 12 years in prison, and Carlina was reunited with her birth parents, Joy White and Carl Tyson.
 Although none of the above-mentioned stories bear a striking resemblance to the film’s plot, it does convey how circumstances and personal greed can destroy a happy family.

 Read More: Where Was Dying For a Daughter Filmed?